Analytic approximation of plurisubharmonic singularities: Preliminaries

 \section{Preliminaries}

-For basics on plurisubharmonic functions and the complex Monge-Amp\`ere operator, we refer the reader to \cite{Kl}.
+For basics on plurisubharmonic (psh) functions and the complex Monge--Amp\`ere operator, we refer the reader to \cite{Kl}.
 In this section, we recall some notions of particular importance for us and set the corresponding notation.